kimsanboev08/Naruto-Quiz-Dash/README.md

 - The Application is build using **Flutter**, a.k.a. **Dart**.

 ## View
-If you have an android device, you can easily download the app from **Google Play Store**.
-Or you can use Android Studio to build and run the application from you local machine.
+You can use Android Studio to build and run the application from you local machine.
-- ***Download***
-    - Soon...

 - ***Android Studio***
     - For **Android**:
 Enable Developer options and USB debugging on your device.
 This varies slightly by Android version, but the short version is you tap on the Device Build Number 7 times.
 Then a "Developer Options" option comes up and you can click "enable USB Debugging."
 See the linked Android documentation for the most up-to-date instructions.